Smart bookmarks (on-device AI)

 • Everything stays on your device.
 Your Smart bookmarks live in your browser's local storage, alongside the rest of your bar settings.

-Turning it on
+Turning it on or off

 If the on-device model isn't available, Smart bookmarks gracefully falls back to a simple tidy-title bookmark (a cleaned title plus the site name, filed as "Unsorted"), so you still get a usable entry either way.